mcarr823/pi-tv-streamer/install/remotes/Argon.md

 You should be able to use those configurations on any Linux operating system, including on non Raspberry Pi devices, without needing the Argon software.

-In general this should involve installing lirc, then creating the two files above.
+In general this should involve [installing lirc](Lirc.md), then creating the two files above.

+* The first file is only needed if you plan on using Kodi exclusively.
+See the "Make it work with streaming programs" section above.

 ## Next Step